ArvidAnderson/Electron-CryptoPrices/README.md

 ## Theme

 The application is following an "apple" color theme using the dark Blue and Grey6 palette [apple colors](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/) rgb.
-[Conrad F](https://github.com/conradfogdestam) came up with this idea!
+[Conrad F](https://github.com/conradfogdestam) came up with this idea of using these colors.

 ## TDL